jonreid/OCMockito/README.md

 Capturing arguments for further assertions
 ------------------------------------------

-OCMockito verifies argument values by using any provided OCHamcrest matchers, with the default matcher being `equalTo` to test for equality.
-This is the recommended way of matching arguments because it makes tests clean and simple.
+OCMockito verifies argument values using OCHamcrest matchers; non-matcher arguments are implicitly wrapped in the `equalTo` matcher to test for equality.
-In some situations though, it's helpful to assert on certain arguments after the actual verification.
-For example:
+In some situations though, it's helpful to capture an argument so you can send it another message.

+OCHamcrest provides a special matcher for this purpose: HCArgumentCaptor.
+Specify it as an argument, then query it with either the `value` or `allValues` properties.

+For example, you may want to send the captured argument a message to query its
+state:

 ```obj-c
 HCArgumentCaptor *argument = [[HCArgumentCaptor alloc] init];